 - ‘You’ve never respected me.’

 And so on.
-She will make judgments and speak as if her fears and fantasies are the truth; she will not allow anyone else the space to refute them.
+They will make judgments and speak as if their fears and fantasies are the truth and will not allow anyone else the space to refute them.

 If you would like to read more about the Magician (Transformer) archetype please click here for the transcript of an interview exploring the Magician further.